 Dairy – Whole milk, plain yogurt with fresh berries

-- Sleep: Do your damnedest to get in 8 hours per day.
+- Sleep: Do your best to get in 8 hours per day.
 A quick 20 minute nap in the afternoon is also great if you can squeeze it in.

-- Take Off Days Off: Pay the neighborhood kid to cut the grass.
+- Take Days Off: Pay the neighborhood kid to cut the grass.
 Forget about off-day “cardio” nonsense.
-And unless your mortgage depends on it, avoid sport specific training if you can.
+Unless your mortgage depends on it, avoid sport specific training if you can.
 Again, we’re being stingy with the calories and providing the body time and energy to recover from the intense lifting sessions.

-- Relax!!!: Meditate.
+- Relax.
+Meditate.
 Read a book.
 Pet the dog.
-Or find a hobby that doesn’t involve jacking your heart rate.
+Or find a hobby that doesn’t have to do with jacking your heart rate.
 Whatever you do, make time for activities that help you de-stress.

 If you’re following the plan above and you’re not seeing results, there are a few reasons for it.